FastyBird/modbus-connector/docs/Home.md

 A connector is an entity that manages communication with [Modbus](https://en.wikipedia.org/wiki/Modbus) devices.
 It needs to be configured for a specific device interface.

+There are two types of connectors interfaces supported:

+- **RTU** - This connector uses serial to RS485 converter usually connected via USB port.
+- **TCP/IP** - This connector communicates with the [Modbus](https://en.wikipedia.org/wiki/Modbus) via LAN or WAN network.

 ## Device

 A device is an entity that represents a physical [Modbus](https://en.wikipedia.org/wiki/Modbus) device.

+## Register

+A register represent data storage in physical device.
+The connector read and write value to device registers.

 ## Device Interface